webplatform/docs/tutorials/canvas_notearsgame/index.md

  $(document).bind("keydown", "left", function() { ... });

 Not having to worry about the details of which keys have which codes is a big win.
-We just want to be able to say things like "when the player presses the up button, do something." jQuery Hotkeys allows you to do this nicely.
+We just want to be able add events like "when the player presses the up button, do something." jQuery Hotkeys allows you to do this nicely.

 ===Player movement===

 The way JavaScript handles keyboard events is completely event driven, which means that there is no built-in query for checking whether a key is down.
-We'll have to use our own.
+To address this, we'll create our own.

 You may be asking, "Why not just use an event-driven way of handling keys?"
-Well, it's because the keyboard repeat rate varies across systems and is not bound to the timing of the game loop, so gameplay could vary greatly from system to system.
-To create a consistent experience, it is important to have the keyboard event detection tightly integrated with the game loop.
+Because the keyboard repeat rate varies across systems and is not bound to the timing of the game loop, gameplay could vary greatly from system to system.
+To create a consistent experience, it is important to tightly integrate the keyboard event detection with the game loop.

-The good news is that I've included a 16-line JS wrapper that will make event querying available.
-It's called key_status.js and you can query the status of a key at any time by checking <code>keydown.left</code>, etc.
+I've included a 16-line JaveScript wrapper called key_status.js that will make event querying available.
+With this wrapper, you can query the status of a key at any time by checking <code>keydown.left</code>, and so on.

 Now that we have the ability to query whether keys are down, we can use this simple update method to move the player around.